damiencurtis/notion-ui-optimizer/README.md

 - Continuously adapts to page updates for seamless performance
 - Uses debounced event handling for efficient window resizing
 - Provides toggleable console logging for debugging
+- "Full width" is set by default on all pages
+- "Comments" feature is disabled by default

 ---